top of page

 2

-Admit your need for God, your Higher Power, who loves you unconditionally.
+When you admit your need for God, your Higher Power, who loves you unconditionally, you can then form healthy interdependent relationships with others.
+(You realize that you need to have a secure self-worth so you value yourself as equally deserving of sound relationships as any one else.
 Read Philippians 2:6-18 below to see how Paul describes Christ's self-sacrificing love (cumulating in death on the cross) as an outpouring of His humble and submissive attitude demonstrated by obedient behavior to God's standards so He could accomplished the will of His father (perspective shift).
-Paul uses this example to encourage all Christians to let the love of God transformed you from the inside out.
+Paul encourages all Christians to let the love of God transformed you from the inside out.
+Self-sacrificing love is a dominate trait in the God-head and one that is a core trait in Christianity (motivated by humility and gratitude).
 This is how you too can look like love!
 (However, the perfection of Christ is not the goal; it's your willingness, your intent, that matters to God, a Spiritual Being.)

 Love ShinE s brightly in both attitude and behavior when you express compassion (Philippians 2:5-18);